bbaum11/internship2025_stuff/salt/salt.md

 # need to figure out how to get pillars working for services
 # remember to fix perms for the /srv/salt folder on the workstation
+# for some reason files can't be served from /srv/salt regardless of permissions

 # Doing stuff with Salt
 - [files for salt folder](srv/salt)